deancochran/sveltekit-starter-pack/src/posts/the-marathon.md

 Arguably the most important concept.
 Rest is essential for preventing injuries and mental burnout.
 Giving your body enough time to recover between runs and long runs will help you perform at your best on race day and come back stronger after the race.

-<p style="text-align: center;">Adaptation comes from ensuring you have proper rest, allowing your body to fully recover.</p>
+> Adaptation comes from ensuring you have proper rest, allowing your body to fully recover.